Our Work Depends on Your Generosity

 Members can log in to their accounts to donate.
 If you are not a member of IIC, but would like to donate to support the profession and the next generation, please get in contact with our office here for a further chat.

 By becoming an IIC Gold, Silver or Bronze supporter, you are donating to the IIC’s Opportunities Fund.
-IIC's Opportunities Fund was established in 2010 to provide membership to individuals and institutions who cannot easily afford the annual subscription fees.
+IIC's Opportunities Fund was established in 2010 to provide membership to institutions who cannot easily afford the annual subscription fees.

 The Brommelle Memorial Fund was established in 1990 in memory of Norman Brommelle, who was Secretary-General of IIC between 1958 and 1988.
 The fund is used to provide assistance for students of conservation who are IIC members and wish to attend the Institute's International Congresses.
 Find out more here.